How to Make a Dirty Martini

 - The classic version combines the gin or vodka, dry vermouth, and olive brine in a cocktail shaker with ice, straining the mix into a chilled martini glass and garnishing the finished cocktail with one or more olives on picks.

 - A second variation omits the olive brine and is instead made by muddling olives in the bottom of a mixing glass, then adding the spirits, shaking with ice, and straining into a chilled glass to serve with olives for garnish.

 - A “dirtier” martini uses olive brine and the pickling liquid from cocktail onions.
 As expected, both olives and onions are used as a garnish.

 - Large pimento-stuffed olives

-- Fill a mixing glass with ice and add the gin, vermouth and olive juice.
-Stir, strain into a chilled martini glass and garnish with olives.
+- Fill a mixing glass with ice and add the gin, vermouth, and olive brine.
+Shake and strain into a chilled martini glass.
+Garnish with olives.